Home

 Async, Await.
 In asynchronous programming, many control flows can exist at once.
 With the Async and Await keywords in VB.NET we have a standard, clear way to program this way.

-Threading is supported.
-But with Async and Await, we do not need multiple threads.
-Some actions often are faster when done in an asynchronous way.
+Threading is supported, but with Async and Await, we do not need multiple threads.
+Some actions are (like downloading from the network) are faster when done in an asynchronous way.

 AddressOf